 The good news is that there are numerous nettle products that are available in the market today that makes it easy for people to use this herb in various ways.
 Here are some examples of how you can use nettle:

 • As a capsule or a tincture.
 Nettle capsules are commonly administered to help the body deal with hay fever.
-Nettle tinctures are usually made with dried leaves, but they can also be made with nettle roots.10 For seasonal allergies, the recommended dosage is 250 milligrams thrice a day.
-Consult a physician to make sure that you are taking an adequate supply or if it is even recommended for you.11
+Nettle tinctures are usually made with dried leaves, but they can also be made with nettle roots.12 Consult a physician to make sure that you are taking an adequate dose or if it is even recommended for you.13

 Grow Your Own Nettle in Your Backyard

-3. Nettle leaves are ready to harvest after about 80 to 90 days.
+• Nettle leaves are ready for harvest after about 80 to 90 days.
 It’s best to harvest nettle leaves in the first week of spring when the leaves are young.
 Make sure to use gloves or any protective materials to avoid getting stung.

 Try These Delicious and Healthy Nettle Recipes

 Aside from using nettle leaves for medicinal purposes, nettle can also be used to add flavor to numerous dishes.
 People note that nettle tastes like spinach, but with a stronger flavor.
-However, nettle leaves should be cooked before eating to get rid of the “sting.”
-Nettle is often ingested in tea form, which has been observed to have potent effects on the body.
-This is probably because of the numerous flavonoids and minerals that seep out from the leaves.
+However, nettle leaves should be cooked before eating to get rid of the “sting.”18

 Stinging Nettle Tea